dhnp90/HyperSmart/README.md

 1	HyperSmart

 HyperSmart is a scientific software tool designed for the automated or semi-automated selection of hyperelastic models and calibration of their material parameters based on experimental data.
-It also centralizes experimental datasets from various scientific publications into a single, well-structured repository, facilitating comparison and reuse by researchers.
+It also centralizes experimental datasets from various scientific publications into a single, well-structured repository, facilitating comparison, reuse and expansion by researchers.

 2	📖 About HyperSmart Software